DENSE: Data-Free One-Shot Federated Learning: Introduction

-However, existing one-shot FL studies~\cite{guha2019one,li2020practical,zhou2020distilled,dennis2021heterogeneity} are still hard to apply in real-world applications, due to impractical settings, or unsatisfactory performance. \cite{guha2019one} and \cite{li2020practical} involved a public dataset for training, which may be impractical in very sensitive scenarios such as the biomedical domains~\cite{lyu2020towards,lyu2020democratise}. ~\cite{zhou2020distilled} adopted dataset distillation~\cite{wang2020dataset} in one-shot FL, but could hardly achieve satisfactory performance. \cite{dennis2021heterogeneity} utilized cluster-based method in one-shot FL, which required to upload the cluster means to the server, causing additional communication cost.
-In addition, none of these methods considered model heterogeneity, \ie different clients have different model architectures~\cite{li2020federated}, which is very common in practical scenarios.
-For instance, in model market scenarios, models sold by different sellers are likely to be heterogeneous.
+However, existing one-shot FL studies~\cite{guha2019one,li2020practical,zhou2020distilled,dennis2021heterogeneity} are still hard to apply in real-world applications, due to impractical settings.
+For example, Guha \etal~\cite{guha2019one} and Li \etal~\cite{li2020practical} involved a public dataset for training, which may be impractical in very sensitive scenarios such as the biomedical domains.
+Zhu \etal ~\cite{zhou2020distilled} adopted dataset distillation~\cite{wang2020dataset} in one-shot FL, but they need to send distilled data to the central server, which causes additional communication cost and potential privacy leakage.
+Dennis \etal ~\cite{dennis2021heterogeneity} utilized cluster-based method in one-shot FL, which requires to upload the cluster means to the server, causing additional communication cost.
+Additionally, none of these methods consider model heterogeneity, \ie different clients have different model architectures~\cite{li2020federated}, which is very common in practical scenarios.
+For instance, in model market, models sold by different sellers are likely to be heterogeneous.
+Besides, when several medical institutions participate in FL, they may need to design their own model to meet distinct specifications.
 Therefore, developing a practical one-shot FL method is in urgent need.

-In this work, we are motivated to propose a novel two-stage one-shot FL framework named FedSyn.
-In the first stage, we utilize the ensemble models (\ie ensemble of local models uploaded by clients) to train a generator, which can generate high-quality unlabeled data for training in the second stage.
-In the second stage, we distill the knowledge of the ensemble models to the (server's) global model.
-Our model distillation-based method can deal with statistical heterogeneity, \ie the clients' data are not independent and identically distributed (non-iid).
-Moreover, since no aggregation operation is needed, our framework can handle model heterogeneity, \ie clients can have different model architectures.
-In summary, our main contributions include:
+In this work, we propose a novel two-stage \textbf{D}ata-fre\textbf{E} o\textbf{N}e-\textbf{S}hot federated l\textbf{E}arning (DENSE) framework, which trains the global model by a data generation stage and a model distillation stage.
+In the first stage, we utilize the ensemble models (\ie ensemble of local models uploaded by clients) to train a generator, which can generate synthetic data for training in the second stage.
+In the second stage, we distill the knowledge of the ensemble models to the global model.
+In contrast to traditional FL methods based on FedAvg~\cite{mcmahan2017communicationefficient}, our method does not require averaging of model parameters, thus it can support heterogeneous models, \ie clients can have different model architectures.
+In summary, our main contributions are summarized as follows: